Policy on Transfer of Sponsorship of Registrations between Registrars

 2.2.1 Transmission of a “transfer” command constitutes a representation on the part of the Gaining Registrar that the requisite authorization has been obtained from the Registered Name Holder listed in the authoritative Whois database.

 2.2.2 The Gaining Registrar is responsible for validating the Registered Name Holder requests to transfer domain names between Registrars.
-However, this does not preclude the Registrar of Record (also referred to as the “Losing Registrar”) from exercising its option to independently confirm the Registered Name Holder’s intent to transfer its domain name to the Gaining Registrar in accordance with Section 3 of this policy.
+However, the Registrar of Record (also referred to as the “Losing Registrar”) must still confirm the Registered Name Holder’s intent to transfer its domain name to the Gaining Registrar in accordance with Section 3 of this policy.

 3. Obligations of the Registrar of Record